-Remember what it’s like to have unstructured, computer-free time to contemplate, observe, let the mind roam free?
+Remember what it’s like to have unstructured, computer-free time to contemplate life and let your mind roam free?
 If not, you are in serious need of a digital detox.
-I've noticed I get a lot of insights when I am alone, strolling, watching people.
+I've noticed I get lots of insights when I am alone, strolling, watching people.
 So be sure to totally unplug for at least half a day every week, maybe a full day.

 In The End...

 Self-care is key.
-If you approach your electronic devices unfocused, already distracted, uneasy in your body, surfing the net won't make things better.
-No technology will numb you out, disperse your attention and cause your upper back to hurt faster than the net, but only when approached mindlessly.
+If you approach your electronic devices already distracted and uneasy in your body, surfing the net won't make things better.
+No technology will numb you, distract you and cause your upper back to hurt faster than the net, but only when approached mindlessly.